Biodiversa+ launches Call for Research Projects 2021-2022

 (3) Effective management and equitable governance to deliver bolder conservation outcomes.

-BiodivERsA is a pan-European network of national and regional funding organizations that has been promoting research on biodiversity, ecosystem services and nature-based solutions since 2008.
-The European Commission, through the Environment and Research and Innovation departments, co-conceived Biodiversa+, a co-funded European Biodiversity Partnership, which is part of the new actions included in the EU Biodiversity Strategy for 2030.
+BiodivERsA is a pan-European network of national and regional funding organizations that has been promoting research on biodiversity, ecosystem services, and nature-based solutions since 2008.
+The European Commission, through its Environment and Research and Innovation departments, co-designed Biodiversa+, a co-funded European Partnership for Biodiversity, which is part of the new actions included in the EU Biodiversity Strategy for 2030.

-FCT is a member of Biodiversa+ "Rescuing Biodiversity to Safeguard Life on Earth" and participates in the European Biodiversity Strategy for 2030, which brings together 76 funding organizations and environmental policy actors from 39 European and associated countries to work on its five main objectives: (1) Plan and support biodiversity research and innovation through a shared strategy, joint annual Calls for research projects and capacity building activities; (2) Establish a network of harmonized schemes to improve the monitoring of biodiversity and ecosystem services across Europe; (3) Contribute to state-of-the-art knowledge for the deployment of nature-based solutions and biodiversity valorization in the private sector; (4) Ensure efficient scientific support for policy formulation and implementation in Europe; (5) Strengthen the relevance and impact of pan-European biodiversity research in a global context.
+FCT is a member of Biodiversa+ “Rescuing Biodiversity to Safeguard Life on Earth” and participates in the European Biodiversity Strategy for 2030, which brings together 76 funding organizations and environmental policy actors from 39 European and associated countries to work on its five main objectives: (1) Planning and supporting research and innovation in biodiversity through a shared strategy, joint Calls for research projects, and capacity-building activities; (2) Establishing a network of harmonized schemes to improve the monitoring of biodiversity and ecosystem services across Europe; (3) Contribute to cutting-edge knowledge for the deployment of nature-based solutions and the valorization of biodiversity in the private sector; (4) Ensure efficient scientific support for policy formulation and implementation in Europe; (5) Strengthen the relevance and impact of pan-European biodiversity research in a global context.

-All the information about this Call can be found here.
+All information about this Call be found here.